awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 1. Choose **Create**\.
 This creates and starts your labeling job and the auto labeling process\.

-You can see your labeling job appear in the **Labeling jobs** section of the Amazon SageMaker console\.
+You can see your labeling job appear in the **Labeling jobs** section of the SageMaker console\.
 Your output data appears in the Amazon S3 bucket that you specified when creating the labeling job\.
 For more information about the format and file structure of your labeling job output data, see [Output Data](sms-data-output.md)\.

 ## Create an Automated Data Labeling Job \(API\)<a name="sms-create-automated-labeling-api"></a>

-To create an automated data labeling job using the the Amazon SageMaker API, use the [ `LabelingJobAlgorithmsConfig`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobAlgorithmsConfig.html) parameter of the [ `CreateLabelingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.
+To create an automated data labeling job using the the SageMaker API, use the [ `LabelingJobAlgorithmsConfig`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobAlgorithmsConfig.html) parameter of the [ `CreateLabelingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.
 To learn how to start a lableing job using the `CreateLabelingJob` operation, see [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md)\.

 Specify the Amazon Resource Name \(ARN\) of the algorithm that you are using for automated data labeling in the [LabelingJobAlgorithmSpecificationArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobAlgorithmsConfig.html#SageMaker-Type-LabelingJobAlgorithmsConfig-LabelingJobAlgorithmSpecificationArn) parameter\.
 Choose from one of the four Ground Truth built\-in algorithms that are supported with automated labeling:
 + [Image Classification \(Single Label\)](sms-image-classification.md)